wassimseif/wassimseif.github.io/content/portfolio/index.en.md

 ---

-# Quantized Neural network for object detection
+# Quantized Neural Network for Object Detection

 ## Description
 This work was done as part of a project with a self driving car company.
 The aim was to take a pre-trained model and try to run it **as fast** as possible and **as light** as possible to be used for real-time object detection